Lumavate-Team/documentation/COMPONENTS.rst

 Metadata File
 ^^^^^^^^^^^^^

- A Component-set's metadata defines general information for the component-set along with its properties via the component-set JSON file.
+ A Component set's metadata defines general information for the component set along with its properties via the component set JSON file.
 For more information on properties and a list of property types, please consult the :ref:`Properties` page.

- The component-set file adheres to the following JSON structure:
+ The component set file adheres to the following JSON structure:

   .. code-block:: javascript